yogeshhegde/processor-sdk-doc/source/devices/AM64X/debian/Getting_Started_Guide.rst

 The SD card Image tisdk-debian-bookworm-<machine> provided on the |__SDK_DOWNLOAD_URL__| is all you need to get started and explore Debian on TI microprocessors.

-The Debian Image provided has all the basic packages required to boot with weston as default window manager.
-The user can install any new package using inbuilt 'apt' utility and customize the filesystem as required.
+The user can install any new package by using inbuilt 'apt' utility and customize the filesystem as required.

 Follow the steps mentioned in this page to create an SD Card.

 Hardware Setup
 --------------

-In addition to the EVM itself, the following hardware is needed:
+In addition to the Evaluation Module (EVM) or the Starter Kit itself, use the following hardware:

 1. Barrel jack power supply
 2. Micro-SD card reader